whytekieran/Neo4J-Project/README.md

 that data along with some additional data which I will be explaining in more detail later in this documentation.

 > **Below is an image representing the 40 different constituencies in Ireland and in brackets beside the constituency name we indicate the amount of seats that particular constituency has.
-The candidates in each constituency then run for election in order to win a seat in their respective constituency**
+The candidates in each constituency then run for election in order to win a seat in their respective constituency.
+All of these elected members then congregate together to form the Irish House of Parliment, or Dáil Éireann as its more commonly known**

 ![Constituencies](/readmeImages/constituencies.png)